AlphastT101/xetplayground/README.md

-# XET Playground
+# Lumixcore Playground

-This repo includes codebase for the XET AI Playground.
+This repo includes codebase for the Lumixcore Playground.
 <hr>

 # Features